-605 7.
-Summary and conclusions
+7. Summary and conclusions

-606 This study investigates the error growth dynamics of convective events over the central U.S. 607 regions using 3-km grid spacing CAM ensemble forecasts for 14 active convection days of May 2018.
-608 The ensemble uses the same forecast model configuration among its members, and the ensemble 609 dispersion arises purely from the IC (at 0000 UTC or 1800 CST and 1900 EST) and LBC perturbations 610 derived from a mesoscale ensemble forecasting system.
-Given that the model domain covers the full 611 CONUS, and our analysis domain is east of the Rocky Mountains and only forecasts in the first 24 612 hours are evaluated; since it takes some time for the upstream boundary condition to influence 613 forecasts in the analysis domain, the IC perturbations play the primary role in ensemble dispersion 614 (e.g., Johnson et al. 2011).
-In the ensemble ICs, convective-scale or γ -scale information is introduced 615 through radar data assimilation without any perturbation.
-The forecast error is quantitatively 616 characterized in terms of the (normalized) root mean difference total energy (N)RMDTE, which is 617 used as a proxy of forecast error following earlier studies (e.g. Klasa et al. 2018; Melhauser; Zhang 618 2012; Nielsen; Schumacher 2016).
+This study investigates the error growth dynamics of convective events over the central U.S. regions using 3-km grid spacing CAM ensemble forecasts for 13 active convection days of May 2018.
+The ensemble uses the same forecast model configuration among its members, and the ensemble dispersion arises purely from the IC (at 0000 UTC or 1800 CST and 1900 EST) and LBC perturbations derived from a mesoscale ensemble forecasting system.
+Given that the model domain covers the full CONUS, and our analysis domain is east of the Rocky Mountains and only forecasts in the first 24 h are evaluated; since it takes some time for the upstream boundary condition to influence forecasts in the analysis domain, the IC perturbations play the primary role in ensemble dispersion (e.g., Johnson et al. 2011).
+In the ensemble ICs, convective-scale or $\gamma$ -scale information is introduced through radar data assimilation without any perturbation.
+The forecast error is quantitatively characterized in terms of the (normalized) root mean difference total energy (N) RMDTE, which is used as a proxy of forecast error following earlier studies (e.g., Klasa et al. 2019; Nielsen and Schumacher 2016).

 The analysis domain between the Rockies and the Appalachian Mountains is equally divided into the NW, NE, SE and SW subregions, and during May each subregion has its own dominant precipitation type with respect to the initiation and forcing mechanisms of convection, and hence different precipitation diurnal cycles.
-The discussions on the average behaviors over the 14 cases in each region are supplemented by 4 cases representative of precipitation in each region.
+The discussions on the average behaviors over the 13 cases in each region are supplemented by four cases representative of precipitation in each region.

 It is shown that when large-scale flow (synoptic scale system) is important (e.g., in the NE region), the region-average precipitation is strongly modulated by the large-scale forcing, while in the SE region, local thermal instability dominates and precipitation arises mostly from less organized convection.
-Within the 24 h, the total forecast error growth approximately follows the precipitation systems within Hovmoller diagrams, revealing a strong relationship between forecast error growth and precipitation.
+Within the 24 h, the total forecast error growth approximately follows the precipitation systems within Hovmöller diagrams, revealing a strong relationship between forecast error growth and precipitation.
 Specifically, the temporal evolutions of total NRMTE for each subregion are clearly linked to the precipitation diurnal cycles and convective system propagation.